joshschmelzle/Get-WiFiPasswords/README.md

 # Get-WiFiPasswords

-PowerShell script for getting stored Wi-Fi passwords from netsh
+PowerShell script for getting stored Wi-Fi passwords from netsh on a domain joined endpoint.
+You must be able to reach endpoint via PS Remoting to use this script.

 Usage: